makersacademy/airport_challenge/MYREADME.md

 ```

 ---
+## Objects & Messages

+FIRST 2 USER STORIES

 **A note of all the nouns(objects) in the user story**

-As an air traffic **controller**
-So I can get **passengers** to a **destination**
-I want to instruct a **plane** to land at an **airport**

-As an air traffic controller
-So I can get passengers on the way to their destination
-I want to instruct a plane to take off from an airport and confirm that it is no longer in the airport
+1. plane
+1. airport

 **A note of all the verbs(messages) in the user story**

-As an air traffic controller
-So I can get passengers to a destination
-I want to instruct a plane to **land at an airport**

-As an air traffic controller
-So I can get passengers on the way to their destination
+1. land at an airport
-I want to instruct a plane to **take off from an airport** and **confirm that it is no longer in the airport**
+2. take off from an airport
+3. confirm that it is no longer in the airport

 Objects  |  Messages
 ---------| ------------
 Controller |
-Plane | land, take_off
+Plane | at_airport?
-Airport | plane_in_airport?
+Airport | land, take_off,
+---
+## Domain Model

 ```
-Plane <--- land ---> Airport
+Airport <--- land ---> a plane
-Plane <--- take_off ---> Airport
+Airport <--- take_off ---> a plane
-Airport <--- plane_in_airport? ---> true/false
+Plane <--- at_airport? --> true/false
 ```
+---
+## Feature Test

 ## Airport Object

  - Run a feature test to create new Airport object.